SAFETY FEATURES

 COSTS

-Wayports would be developed at enormously reduced
+Wayports would be developed at enormously reduced costs compared to developing

-costs compared to developing new conventional airports or expanding existing hubs.
-Funding sources of up to 80%, similar to
+new conventional airports or expanding existing hubs.
+Funding sources of up to 80%, similar to Interstate Highways, was proposed

-Interstate Highways, was proposed in Federal legislation that was not enacted.
-Private industry could develop wayports with
+in Federal legislation that was not enacted.
+Private industry could develop wayports with commercial development surrounding

-commercial development surrounding the facility.
+the facility.

-World passengers will double
+World passengers will double by 2020.
+An aviation expert

-by 2020.
-An aviation expert recently stated that the equivalent of at least 10 new airports the size of Dallas-Ft.
-Worth will
+recently stated that the equivalent of at least 10 new airports the size of Dallas-Ft.
+Worth will be needed in the next 20

-be needed in the next 20 years.
-The first phase of Wayports can be operational in five-ten years if needed by then that will
+years.
+The first phase of Wayports can be operational in five-ten years if needed by then that will allow them to provide

-allow them to provide near term capacity.
-It is important to understand that Wayports will be phased in over time with only
+near term capacity.
+It is important to understand that Wayports will be phased in over time with only facilities needed to

-facilities needed to meet current demand.
+meet current demand.

 ENVIRONMENTAL

-Maximum environmental protection would
+Maximum environmental protection would be provided at Wayports,

-be provided at Wayports, especially those related to noise and air pollution.
-Covenants and zoning related to land uses covering
+especially those related to noise and air pollution.
+Covenants and zoning related to land uses covering the long-range would

-the long-range would be included in initial land acquisitions.
-Compatible uses of land for economic development around and
+be included in initial land acquisitions.
+Compatible uses of land for economic development around and in the vicinity of Wayports

-in the vicinity of Wayports would be adopted and enforced over the long-range.
+would be adopted and enforced over the long-range.

 FINANCING AND IMPLEMENTATION

-Wayports must have positive
+Wayports must have positive leadership to assure

-leadership to assure all visionary planning and implementation strategies are considered.
-Privatization efforts are underway
+all visionary planning and implementation strategies are considered.
+Privatization efforts are underway in the USA to

-in the USA to develop large tracts of land in non-urban settings to function as cargo airports.
-Wayports would stretch limited
+develop large tracts of land in non-urban settings to function as cargo airports.
+Wayports would stretch limited federal funding

-has prevented the expansion airports in the world in the last 20 years.
+the expansion airports in the world in the last 20 years.